Tips for Getting a Good Deal on eBay

 Use Saved Searches and Saved Sellers

 If you are after an item that is very popular with people who have plenty of money, sometimes the only answer is patience.
-At certain times of year you will find fewer people are browsing and desirable lots slide by without the price going into the stratosphere.
+At certain times of the year, you will find fewer people are browsing and desirable lots slide by without the price going into the stratosphere.
 Whenever you carry out a search there is a green link near the top called "follow this search."
-This alerts eBay to email you about items of this type and show them on your front page.
+This alerts eBay to email you about items of this type and shows them on your front page.
 This search can include a price limit, again to avoid temptation and over-budget spending.
 If you find a lower-priced seller of a specialist item be sure to save them and recheck their store regularly.

 Use Google Image Search